syncfusion-content/maui-docs/MAUI/PDF-Viewer/Custom-Bookmark.md

 ## Add , Edit and Remove custom bookmark

 To add, edit, or remove custom bookmarks in a PDF viewer, you can use the `CustomBookmarks` collection.
-This property provides access to a collection of custom bookmarks that can be manipulated to modify the bookmarks displayed in the viewer's bookmark view.
+This property provides access to the collection of custom bookmarks that can be manipulated to modify the bookmarks displayed in the viewer's bookmark view.

 ## Adding a Custom Bookmark